 - Our monthly lox-and-bagel Sunday breakfast features terrific speakers on sports, media, arts, Jewish issues and other subjects.

 - We commemorate the Holocaust each year by distributing memorial candles and hosting a community-wide event called Reading of the Names.
-Over a 24-hour period in our sanctuary, people read the names of thousands of Holocaust victims to ensure they will never be forgotten.
+Click here to find out more about this annual event.

 - Our other activities include bowling days, movie nights, flipping pancakes for Learning Center students, and pitching in on many synagogue programs where others take the lead.
 We cater Thanksgiving and Christmas dinners for groups of less fortunate Dallasites, and take part in more mitzvah programs during the year.

 - On a less formal basis, we get together to go to sports events, watch the ones we can’t afford on TV, smoke cigars and sample Scotch.
 Every now and then on short notice we meet up for pizza.

 Not to brag, but we seem to be pretty good at this.
 For the past five consecutive years, the Federation of Jewish Men’s Clubs has honored us with the International Quality Chapter Award.